Tyler Nail

 Overview

-Tyler Nail is a North Carolina–born Americana songwriter and multi-instrumentalist known for his cinematic, story-driven work and unmistakably Southern voice.
-His music blends pieces of folk and country with vivid, haunting lyrics that explore memory, mortality, and family history.
+Tyler Nail is a North Carolina–born Americana songwriter and multi-instrumentalist known for his cinematic, story-driven songs and unmistakably Southern voice.
+His music blends pieces of folk and country with vivid, haunting lyrics that explore memory, mortality, and the passage of time.
 His two-finger Piedmont-style guitar playing, raw delivery, and poetic writing have earned him a devoted following, regional touring experience, film and TV placements, and recognition from the International Songwriting Competition, American Songwriter, and Motif Magazine.

 Video